ahmadrezaM97/notes/notes/En/vocabulary/new word.md

 Tags:
 ____

+1. stressed
+2. This trend accelerated during the industrial Revolution.
+3. communities that had existed for hundreds of years began to dissolve
+4. we meet them less often
+5. stumble
+	1.
-1. mundane
+6. mundane
 	1. adjective ( boring)
 	2. Initially, the work was pretty mundane.
 	3. The mundane task of setting the table can be fun on holidays.
-4. anchor
+7. anchor
 	1. a piece of heavy metal that is lowered to the bottom of the sea or a lake
 		1. The ship was at acnhor
 	2. __someone or something that provides a feeling of support and safety__
 		1. Dad was the anchor of the family
 	3.
-5. dispute
+8. dispute
 	1. a dispute is an argument or disagreement between people or groups
 	2.
-6. contention (claom)
+9. contention (claom)
 	1. heated disagreement
 	2. (formal) a strong opinion that someone expresses
 		1. somebody contention that